expo/expo/docs/pages/workflow/expo-cli.md

 > You can also run `npx expo` as an alias to `npx expo start`.

-This command starts a server on `http://localhost:19000` which a client can fetch from to interact with the bundler (default bundler is [Metro](https://facebook.github.io/metro/)).
+This command starts a server on `http://localhost:19000` which a client can fetch from to interact with the bundler (the default bundler is [Metro](https://facebook.github.io/metro/)).

 The UI that shows up is referred to as the **Terminal UI**.